carinasauter/wwcode-august2016/README.md

 }
 ```

-The result shows that the clustering was pretty unhelpful — how many points ended up in each cluster?
+The result shows that the clustering was pretty unhelpful — only one point ended up in the second cluster.

 #### Step 11 — This time, let's choose a better *k* (with math)